 Anthem Blue MedicareRx Standard (PDP)

-In the location we sampled (Manchester, New Hampshire), this plan comes with a $400 deductible, which you’ll need to pay before your benefits kick in.
-Once you reach the deductible, you could pay just $1 for a 30-day supply of Tier 1 prescriptions.
+In the location we sampled (Manchester, New Hampshire), this plan comes with a $400 deductible.
+For Tiers 2 through 5, you’ll need to pay the full $400 before your benefits kick in, whereas Tier 1 drugs are immediately covered.
+Once you reach the deductible, you could pay just $3 for a 30-day supply of Tier 2 prescriptions.
 Prices jump if you don’t use one of Anthem’s preferred pharmacies, however.
-Tier 1 drugs rise to $11; Tier 2 drugs go from $5 to $15.
+Tier 1 drugs rise to $11; Tier 2 drugs go from $3 to $12.